MrPhussy/Archon/RAILWAY_DEPLOYMENT.md

 2. Click "New Project"
 3. Choose "Deploy from GitHub repo"
 4. Connect your Archon repository (fork this repo if you haven't already)
+5. IMPORTANT: When prompted to select a service, choose "Multi-service project" or similar option (Railway should detect the railway.json file automatically)

 ### 2. Configure Services

-Railway will automatically detect the `railway.json` file and create four services:
+Railway will automatically detect the `railway.json` file and create four services with their specific Dockerfiles:
-- archon-server
+- **archon-server**: Uses `python/Dockerfile.server`
-- archon-mcp
+- **archon-mcp**: Uses `python/Dockerfile.mcp`
-- archon-agents
+- **archon-agents**: Uses `python/Dockerfile.agents`
-- archon-frontend
+- **archon-frontend**: Uses `archon-ui-main/Dockerfile`

+If Railway doesn't automatically detect the multi-service setup, you may need to manually create each service:
+1. Click "Add Service" for each component
+2. Select "Deploy from Dockerfile" for each
+3. Specify the correct Dockerfile path for each service as listed above

 ### 3. Set Environment Variables